-Asthma is a common disorder of the airways.1 About 25.7 million people in the United States have asthma, including seven million children.2 Some people use the term “bronchial asthma” to describe this disease.
+Asthma is a common disorder of the airways.1 It affects about 25.7 million people in the United States, including seven million children.2 Some people use the term “bronchial asthma” to describe this disease.

 What are the different types of asthma?

-Non-allergic asthma is seen in adults with asthma that is not related to allergy.
-This type of asthma is harder to treat.
-Other types of asthma include exercise-induced asthma, cough-variant asthma, work-related asthma, and aspirin-induced asthma.
+Non-allergic asthma, which is commonly seen in adults, is not related to allergies.
+This subtype is harder to treat.
+Other types include exercise-induced, cough-variant, eosinophilic, work-related, and aspirin-induced.

-No one knows exactly what causes asthma.5 It runs in families, so there may be a genetic link.
+No one knows exactly what causes asthma.5 However, it runs in families, so there may be a genetic link.
 Exposure to certain allergens, viruses, chemicals, and secondhand smoke before birth or as an infant might have a role.
 These exposures might change the way the immune system develops.
-Having frequent colds as a child might affect long-term lung function.
+Additionally, having frequent colds as a child might affect long-term lung function.

 Asthma is a long-term (chronic) disease.
 You may feel better for months, but generally, the airways remain inflamed and sensitive.

-Some children do seem to outgrow their symptoms.1 Other children need to continue taking medications to control their asthma.
-In one study, 64% of people with mild childhood asthma symptoms did not have asthma as adults.6 However, only 15% of people with severe childhood asthma were asthma free in adulthood.
-It is not possible to predict who will outgrow their asthma symptoms.
+Some children do seem to "outgrow" their symptoms.1 However, other children need to continue taking medications to control their asthma.
+In one study, 64% of people with mild childhood asthma symptoms did not have symptoms as adults.6 However, only 15% of people with severe childhood asthma were symptom-free in adulthood.
+It is not possible to predict who will outgrow their symptoms.

 How is asthma diagnosed?

-Asthma is diagnosed based on symptoms, physical examination, and lung function tests.1 4 Your health care provider will ask about the type and frequency of symptoms and what you were doing when the symptoms started.
-Your provider may do a test called spirometry.
+Asthma is diagnosed based on symptoms, physical examination, and lung function tests.14 Your health care provider will ask about the type and frequency of symptoms and what you were doing when the symptoms started.
+Additionally, your provider may do a test called spirometry.
 This test checks how much and how quickly you can exhale air.

-Other tests might be used to figure out what type of asthma you have.
+Finally, other tests may be used to figure out what subtype you have.

-Most people are able to control their asthma symptoms by taking medications and avoiding triggers.
-With the right treatment, many people with asthma have few or no symptoms and can participate in normal activities.1 If your asthma is under control, the risk of asthma attacks and hospitalization is much lower.
+Most people are able to control their symptoms by taking medications and avoiding triggers.
+In fact, with the right treatment, many people have few or no symptoms and can participate in normal activities.1 If your symptoms are under control, the risk of an attack and hospitalization is much lower.